What is a point to point network?

 On the other hand, the disadvantages can be:

 - Distance– Point to Point networks are normally only used for locations that are close together (Line of sight).
-If they are too far away from each other it will be quite expensive to run the fibre.
+For geographically distant locations a P2P becomes more expensive, so other options would usually be more suitable.

 - Limited Connections– With a point to point you can only connect two sites, which can be a disadvantage to bigger businesses who are expanding or who already have multiple sites.